General teleportation channel in Fermionic Quantum Theory: Fermionic teleportation for N N mode systems

 \section{Fermionic teleportation for N\(\times\)N mode systems}

+Teleportation of complex amplitudes of even-parity and odd-parity vectors at the same time is prohibited.
+This makes a difference between the teleportation protocol in SQT and FQT.
+However, incoherent mixtures of even-parity vectors and odd parity vectors are allowed.
+Considering this fact, two different notions of fermionic teleportation have been discussed in \cite{f_teleport}:

-Two different notions of fermionic teleportation have been discussed in \cite{f_teleport}: \begin{enumerate} \item \textit{Fermionic single-mode exact teleportation} is associated with the procedure in which Alice starts with a bipartite fermionic state \(|\psi_{\tilde{A}\tilde{A}'}\rangle\) (possibly entangled) and the information about the reduced state of Alice's side \(\rho_{\tilde{A}}\) is transferred to Bob's side such that the final state becomes \(|\psi_{B\tilde{A}'}\rangle\).
-This process utilizes a single copy of a maximally entangled two-mode fermionic state \(|\psi_{AB}\rangle\). \item \textit{Fermionic two-mode teleportation} is associated with the procedure to transfer one qubit of information encoded in terms of complex amplitude \(\alpha\) and \(\beta\) (\(|\alpha|^2+|\beta|^2=1\)).
+\begin{enumerate} \item \textit{Fermionic single-mode exact teleportation} is associated with the procedure in which Alice starts with a bi-partite fermionic state \(|\psi_{\tilde{A}\tilde{A}'}\rangle\) (possibly entangled) and the information about the reduced state of Alice's side \(\rho_{\tilde{A}}\) is transferred to Bob's side such that the final state becomes \(|\psi_{B\tilde{A}'}\rangle\).
+This process utilizes a single copy of a two-mode fermionic state \(|\psi_{AB}\rangle\) given by \item \textit{Fermionic two-mode teleportation} is associated with the procedure to transfer one qubit of information encoded in terms of complex amplitude \(\alpha\) and \(\beta\) (\(|\alpha|^2+|\beta|^2=1\)).
 However, to encode the information of \(\alpha\) and \(\beta\) using fermionic state, one need minimum two number of modes.
+Hence, one has to perform the \textit{Fermionic single-mode exact teleportation} twice to transmit the information encoded in terms of \(\alpha\) and \(\beta\). \end{enumerate} Notice, that the entanglement of the shared resource for fermionic single-mode teleportation is inaccessible via PSSR respected LOCC.
+However, such states have non-zero topological correlation.
+Hence, single-mode teleportation demonstrates the resource value of topological correlation towards teleportation.
+On the other hand, in higher dimension, entanglement of shared resource state becomes accessible via PSSR respected LOCC.

-Hence, one has to perform the \textit{Fermionic single-mode exact teleportation} twice to transmit the information encoded in terms of \(\alpha\) and \(\beta\). \end{enumerate} In this paper, we generalize the concept of \textit{Fermionic single-mode teleportation} for N\(\times\)N mode system where we assume each fermionic system \(\tilde{A}, \tilde{A}', A\) and \(B\) consists of \(N\) local fermionic modes (LFM).
-But before delve into the fermionic teleportation, let us briefly discuss the teleportation protocol in d-dimensional Hilbert space as described in \cite{werner_teleport} in the context of teleporting subsystem.
+In this paper, we generalize the concept of \textit{Fermionic single-mode teleportation} to N\(\times\)N mode system where we assume each fermionic system \(\tilde{A}', \tilde{A}, A\) and \(B\) consists of \(N\) fermionic modes and determine the optimal teleportation fidelity of entanglement preservation.
+The scheme is demonstrated in Fig.~\ref{fig:epsart} where information about the state of subsystem \(\tilde{A}\) is teleported to Bob using a pre-shared resource state \(\omega_{AB}^f\) between Alice and Bob.
+But before delve into the optimal fermionic teleportation, let us briefly discuss the teleportation protocol in d-dimensional Hilbert space as described in \cite{werner_teleport} in the context of teleporting subsystem.